 - Teachers first meet with students to discuss recommended courses for the next school year.
 This happens in mid to late January each year.

 - Several events are held starting in January to provide additional information to families about course options: the Academic Fair, College Credit Plus presentation, Scarlet Oaks field trip (virtual), and Coffee with Counselors.

-- Students should also review course descriptions in the Course Planner and discuss options with their families.
+- Students should also review course descriptions in the Course Planning Guide and discuss options with their families.